AutLaaw/qb-armwrestle/README.md

 Contributions are welcome!
 If you have improvements, bug fixes, or new features to add, please fork this repository, make your changes, and submit a pull request.

 Enjoy arm wrestling in GTA with the QB-Core Arm Wrestling Script!
 Have fun challenging your opponents and friends to see who's the strongest!

+## Future Updates
+- Adding support to challenge NPC's
+- Making it easier to set up multiple locations